 The following 3 images are all Annual Mercury.
 Last year I had it all over my front garden, as did my neighbour but after I weeded my garden and her garden well it didn't bloom and set seed so have much less this summer.
 Annual, easy to pull out.

 I include it to help those that may find it growing from self-seeding.
 Sometimes they get invasive and are pulled up as weeds.
 I like them because they bloom early before other plants have started.
-I will try to find ano photo of it in bloom.
 Annual, can be difficult to pull out - quite strong roots.
+Various coloured flowers.

 Here are some aquilegia in bloom.